 - Other reasonable circumstances, a driver must provide details of the circumstances to be considered.
 If none of the above reasons are applicable or appropriate, other reasonable circumstances MAY be objectively assessed in order to substantiate and justify the validity and merit of an appeal.

-If you were not the driver of the vehicle at the time the infringement was issued, you have 28 days to nominate the driver by completing a statutory declaration(PDF, 45KB) giving the driver's full name and current address.
+If you were not the driver of the vehicle at the time the infringement was issued, you have 28 days to nominate the driver by completing a statutory declaration(PDF, 45KB) giving the driver's full name and current address or complete the online Driver Nomination Form.

 If you wish to have a parking infringement matter heard in the Magistrates' Court please advise us in writing.